Skip to content

 image.png

-Add NT SERVICE\SplunkForwarder as a member of this group
+Add NT SERVICE\SplunkForwarder as a member of this group.
+Click OK.
+Click Apply and OK.

 image.png